mckayjalex/sort-a-meal/README.md

 ### Be deployed to GitHub Pages.

-Link to final project: (insert link)
+Link to final project: https://mckayjalex.github.io/sort-a-meal/

 ### Be interactive (i.e., accept and respond to user input).